k4u5h4L/1NT18IS076_kaushal_B_NPLab/README.md

 # configure the options, like keep the speed as 'slow', to observe the packet
 ```

-This is how you run a program in this repository on the lab computers.
+This is how you run a program in Part B in this repository on the lab computers.